yashupadhyayy1/Tomato-disease-classification/README.md

-# Potato Disease Prediction Project
+# Tomato Disease Prediction Project

-This project aims to predict potato diseases using machine learning techniques.
-It provides an API for predicting diseases based on input images of potato leaves.
+This project aims to predict Tomato diseases using machine learning techniques.
+It provides an API for predicting diseases based on input images of Tomato leaves.

 ## API